tr-rahmaan/Employee-Management-System/README.md

-# Employee-Management-System
 Java OOP Project implementing core object-oriented principles with 5 different classes.
 The main execution is handled inside the EmployeeManagementSystem class, which manages the entire project structure and serves as the central controller.
+This project helps manage employees in a smart and efficient way, saving time and simplifying office work.